ibm-cloud-docs/Cloudant/query/creating_views.md

 You might find this information by inspecting each document, and looking for a field in the document called "email_verified" and getting the value of "email".
-If the field is present and has the value `true`, the user has completed the registration and you can contact them by email.
+If the field is present and has the value `true`, it means the user completed the registration, and you can contact them by email.
 If the field isn't present or has a value of something else than `true`, the user didn't complete the registration.